renoir-data/renoir-data.github.io/content/book/quickstart/iterator-stream.md

 > Or it is also possible to use the asynchronous `StreamContext::execute()` method if the `tokio` feature is enabled.
 Note: for performance reasons, only some parts of the system are executed on the asynchronous scheduler when the feature is enabled, while most operators run on separate threads.

 ## From Iterators to Streams
+Now we will see how easy it is to move from an iterator to a stream.

+We want to create a stream that takes a range of numbers from 0 to 200, filters the numbers that are divisible by 3 or 5, multiplies them by 2 and collects the result into a vector.
 ```rust
 // With iterators
 fn main() {